urakubo/UNI-EM/docs/Workflow2.md

 9. Select the postprocessing tab in the FFN dialogue (**Fig. 2a**).

-10. Select the  that the inferred segmentation file "seg-0_0_0.npz" was specified in the Target Inference File.
+10. Select the folder "ffn" from the dropdown menu of "FFNs Folder."
+It should contain the inferred segmentation file "0/0/seg-0_0_0.npz."

+11. Select the folder "DNN_segmentation" for "Output Segmentation Folder."
+You can select any empty folder.

-11. Set Output Filetype.
+12. Set Output Filetype.
 The 8-bit color PNG style is recommended for visual inspection of the png files, and the 16-bit gray scale PNG style is recommended for further proofreading, 3D visualization, and annotation.

-12. Start postprocessing by clicking the "Execute" button.
+13. Start postprocessing by clicking the "Execute" button.
 Confirm that the inferred segmentation files 0000.png, 0001.png, ..., 0099.png were generated in the Output Segmentation Folder.

 <BR>

 #### Proofreading, annotation, and visualization

-13. Select "Dojo → Import EM Stack/Segmentation" from the UNI-EM dropdown menu to launch the dialogue "Import Images & Segments".
+14. Select "File → Create Dojo Folder" from the UNI-EM dropdown menu to launch the dialogue "Create Dojo Folder."
-	- Set "Source Image Folder" as **[UNI-EM]/data/DNN_test_images** .
+	- Set "DNN_test_images" for "Source Image Folder."
-	- Set "Source Segmentation Folder" as **[UNI-EM]/data/DNN_segmentation** .
+	- Set "DNN_segmentation" for "Source Segmentation Folder."
 	- Create a file folder and set it as "Destination Dojo Folder".
 Dojo style files will be generated in this folder.
+	Press the OK button to strat the Dojo folder generation.

-14. Generate the Dojo style files by clicking the "OK" button.
-The software Dojo will be launched after the file generation (**Fig. 3a**).
+15. Select "Dojo → Open Dojo Folder" from the UNI-EM dropdown menu to launch the dialogue "Open Dojo Folder."
+Specify the Dojo style files and click the "OK" button.
+The software Dojo will be launched (**Fig. 3a**).

-15. Inspect successful segmentation visually through manipulating the bottom slice bar (**Fig. 3b**), top Zoom bar (**Fig. 3c**), and top Opacity bar (**Fig. 3d**).
+16. Inspect successful segmentation visually through manipulating the bottom slice bar (**Fig. 3b**), top Zoom bar (**Fig. 3c**), and top Opacity bar (**Fig. 3d**).

-16. Correct erroneous segmentation by entering the mode "Adjust".
+17. Correct erroneous segmentation by entering the mode "Adjust".
 Click an icon whose shape has a fused two area (**Fig. 3e**).
 In the adjust mode, users can fill voids by dragging the circled cursor from a filled area.
 The +/- keys change its radius.
 Press the Tab key to verify the change, or the Esc key to cancel the change.
 Users can erase unnecessary areas by dragging the circled cursor after clicking the eraser icon (**Fig. 3f**).

-17. Save the segmentation after proofreading.
+18. Save the segmentation after proofreading.
 Users can also export the segmentation by selecting "Dojo → Export Segmentation" from the UNI-EM dropdown menu.
 The export file style is sequential png/tiff images.

-18. Select "Annotator → Open" from the UNI-EM dropdown menu to launch the 3D Annotator.
+19. Select "Annotator → Open" from the UNI-EM dropdown menu to launch the 3D Annotator.
 Users can visually inspect the 3D shapes of target objects, save 3D images, annotate the target objects, and locate markers (**Fig. 3g**).
 Refer [3D Annotator](../README.md#3D-Annotator) for detail.

 <p align="center">